High-precision measurement of the W boson mass with the CMS experiment: Measurement of the Z and W boson masses

 \section{Measurement of the \texorpdfstring{\PZ}{Z} and \texorpdfstring{\PW}{W} boson masses}

 The results are obtained from binned maximum likelihood fits in which systematic uncertainties are represented by nuisance parameters with Gaussian constraints~\cite{Conway:2011in}.
 We allow the systematic uncertainties to be constrained and the central values to be pulled, with respect to their initial values, through the profile likelihood function~\cite{PDG2024} used in the fits.
 Common sources of uncertainty are correlated across bins of the distribution.
-The uncertainty due to the size of the simulated samples is estimated via the Barlow--Beeston approach~\cite{Barlow:1993dm}, as simplified by Conway~\cite{Conway:2011in}, with the nominal statistical uncertainty scaled up by 25\% to account for the effect of fluctuations in the alternate templates used to construct the systematic variations~\cite{alexe2024undercoverage}.
-The coverage of this uncertainty has been verified by bootstrap resampling the simulated samples~\cite{Efron1992}.
 The parameter of interest, \ie, the mass of the \PW or \PZ boson (\mv), is an unconstrained parameter in the fit.
-The effect of different \mv values on the distributions is derived from a continuous interpolation around the nominal value in the fit, set to the world-average experimental value of Ref.~\cite{PDG2020}, and from variations of \mv by $\pm 100\MeV$, evaluated from the full matrix-element-level calculation of the \MiNNLO simulation.
-We verified that the maximum likelihood fit correctly extracts the value of \mw used in the simulation for twenty points within this range, such that any residual bias on the fitted \mv values is smaller than 0.1\MeV.
+The effect of different \mv values on the distributions is derived from a continuous interpolation around the nominal value in the fit, set to the world-average experimental value, and from variations of \mv by $\pm 100\MeV$, evaluated from the full matrix-element-level calculation of the \MiNNLO simulation.
+We verified that the fit correctly extracts the simulated \mw value to within 0.1\MeV accuracy for twenty points within this range.
 The construction and minimization of the likelihood is implemented using the \textsc{TensorFlow} software package~\cite{TensorFlow}, in which the use of automatic differentiation~\cite{Baydin:2015tfa} of gradients in the likelihood minimization allows the \mw and \wlike \mz likelihood fits to be computationally feasible and numerically stable, despite involving approximately 3000 bins and 4000 nuisance parameters.